 Without going into much detail, I derived most of my income from exploiting online casino bonuses (note: this was perfectly legal within the terms & conditions of the various casinos).
 Once these dried up, I became a student of poker – I read books, participated in online forums, and managed to refine my skills such that I could beat other players online and generate a modest income.
 I wasn’t getting rich, but it was enough to pay my bills and leave some money left over for eating out/going out.

 During the summer following my freshman year of college, I started my own exterior house painting business.
 The idea was to mimic the other established college house painting companies in the area with a similar name and logo (yet different enough to not infringe on any copyrights).
-I cold-called houses on Sundays in the spring, set up appointments to give free estimates (i.e. my sales pitch), hired and trained college students to paint, and basically managed the operations when the summer rolled around .
+I went door-to-door at people’s homes on Sundays in the spring, set up appointments to give free estimates (i.e. my sales pitch), hired and trained college students to paint, and basically managed the operations when the summer rolled around .
 I did the same thing during the summer following my sophomore year, taking on my brother as a business partner.